REGISTERED CHARITY NO 273023

 Corporate (institutional) £100

-To apply: Please email the BACS treasurer providing the following information then send the Treasurer a cheque for the appropriate amount made payable to the ‘British Association for Chinese Studies’ OR request a Standing Order form in your email which the Treasurer will be pleased to send you (this requires a UK bank account).
+To apply: Please email the BACS Treasurer, providing the information below, then send her/him a cheque for the appropriate amount made payable to the ‘British Association for Chinese Studies’ OR request a Standing Order form in your email which the Treasurer will be pleased to send you (this requires a UK bank account).